 All-inclusive vehicle care is also available in Winsted, such as auto body, repair and parts, custom vehicle and conversions, and gas and fuel.
 In 2012, NAPA Auto Parts upgraded to a larger building with more visibility on McLeod County Road 1.

 Pizza, ice cream, coffee, chicken . . . if you’re in the mood to eat out, try one of Winsted’s appetizing dining establishments.

 Casey’s General Store, which offers pizza, subs, donuts, and more, opened a new building at 240 6th St. N. in December 2012.
-The Roadhouse Coffee Shop (with soups, sandwiches, and other treats) and Subway are also close by.
+Subway and Hussong’s Liquor (both located at 132 6th St. N) are also popular establishments in Winsted.
 Downtown Winsted, homestyle meals are available at V’s Grill and The Pantry.
 Crazi Cakes and Coffee offers cake decorating, an array of desserts made from scratch, soups, sandwiches, and other treats.
 Crazi plans to reopen in a new downtown location in the spring of 2015.

 Carlson’s Orchard, Bakery and Restaurant (a few miles west of Winsted on Montgomery Avenue) is open August through November for lunch, apples, baked goods, homemade soups, and jams.
 On Third Street South, The Blue Note Restaurant and the Blue Note Bar and Ballroom offer dining, catering, on- and off-sale liquor, and a banquet facility.
 Other entertainment-focused restaurant options include Keg’s Bar and The Corner Bar (both on First Street North) with live bands, karaoke, and special events throughout the year.